milovanovic/lis/README.md

 This repository contains a generator of parameterizable and runtime reconfigurable fully streaming linear insertion sorters writen in [Chisel ](http://www.chisel-lang.org) hardware design language.
 Fully streaming linear sorters with their rather simple and low-cost hardware architecture are widely used as the fundamental building blocks in many digital signal processing applications that require sorting operations and continuous data streaming interface.

-[comment]: <> (To make a Chisel project and include LIS generator, an open source starter template Chipyard Framework can be used.)

 ### Linear streaming sorters

 Linear insertion sorters use the same principle as the well- known insertion sort algorithm.
 The incoming data are inserted at the appropriate location inside the sorting array thus keeping the array sorted at every moment.